sirkostya009/fido2-js/README.md

 }

 try {
-    // will return the thrown Error object on failure, if any verify(
+    await verify(
         parse({ ... }),
         {
             type: 'webauthn.get',
             challenge,
             origins: [origin],
-            publicKey, // can also pass a jwk or anything that would usually go in node:crypto.verify
+            publicKey, // can also pass a raw credentialPublicKey or a CryptoKey object
             counter: 0,
             userFactor: ['verified', 'present'], // can also just pass 'either'
             userHandle: /* base64 string or some byte array */,
         },
     );

+    console.log('attestation succeeded');
-    if (err) {
+} catch (err) {
     console.error('attestation failed', err.message);
-    } else {
-        console.log('attestation succeeded');
 }
-}
 ```

 ## Security considerations

-This library is not perfect. `parse` and `verify` methods are synchronous,
+This library is not perfect. `parse` can potentially clog Node's event loop if the
-opening up a possibility of a DoS attack that may clog Node's event loop.
+provided CBOR takes too long to parse, opening up a possibility for DoS attacks.
 To mitigate that you could try limiting the payload size your server can receive;
 rate limiting webauthn endpoints, etc.